M2MCloud/AzureIoTHubTools/README.md

 ### Generator a SAS Token
 1. Clone or download this Git repository
 1. Open the solution "Azure.IoTHub.Tools.sln" in Visual Studio
-1. Run the token generator from Visual Studio (Debug->Start without Debugging or Cntrl + F5 )
+1. Run the "Azure.IoTHub.Tools.SasTokenGenerator" project from Visual Studio (Debug->Start without Debugging or Cntrl + F5 )
 1. Follow the console app instructions to create a SAS Token
 1. If you choose to sign the SAS Token with the a Shared Access Policy Key, ensure you type in the correct name for the Shared Access Policy.
 You won't be prompted for this value if you choose to sign the SAS Token with a Device Symmetric Key (and using this method you will notice that  a ```skn``` value is not present in the SAS Token string).
 1. You will find the Device Symetric Key or the Shared Acccess Policy Key in the Azure portal, in appropriate section in the IoT Hub Resource